wmde/wikidata-wikibase-team/pages/process.md

 #### Prioritization scoring

 The scoring system has evolved since the process was first introduced in 2020.
-The current system is called WAPS.
+The current system is called WAPS (WMDE Awesome Priority Score).

 Ultimately the score is a single number, and the backlog is sorted using that number.